david-ewan-campbell/CV/README.md

 `LENGTHY EXPERIENCE WORKING WITH COMPUTERS, CATALOGUING & MAKING FINISHED PROJECTS WITHIN TIGHT DEADLINES`

-I have a previous background in library-cataloguing, office & computing work & subtitling also in Maths, English education, music and art support/therapy & have effectively used various visual & audio software to support clients & complete projects to deadlines while maintaining the safe input & storage of sensitive information.
+I have a previous background in library-work/cataloguing, office & computing work & subtitling, also in Maths & English education support, music and art support/therapy & have effectively used various visual & audio software to support clients & complete projects to deadlines while maintaining the safe input & storage of sensitive information.

 ------

+`SELF-EMPLOYED ONLINE SHOP SALES OF RARE VINYL, BOOKS, DVDS`

+- **Online Seller** (Ongoing work up to the present)

+'Running my own business using various using platforms selling rigorously graded collectible items'

+I've managed my own tme and finances efectively and have 100% ratings from over 500 feedback points on selling sites such as Ebay & Discogs

 `FAST RENDERING OF ARCHITECTURAL DRAWINGS & DISPLAYS FOR PROJECTS`